PureTalk Phone Plans for Seniors

 >> Related Reading: Best 5G Phones for Seniors

-It’s noticeably faster than Motorola’s previous 4G version and has a whopping 38 hours of battery life.
-This phone has a lot of features that make it easy to use for older adults with dexterity and vision difficulties.
-It swipes open quickly and easily, the fingerprint sensor works well, and the bright, 6.5-inch screen is a nice size for video chatting and reading articles.
+It’s noticeably faster than Motorola’s previous 4G version and has more than 30 hours of talk time.
+This phone weighing just under 5 ounces has a lot of features that make it easy to use for older adults with dexterity and vision difficulties.
+It swipes open quickly and easily, the fingerprint sensor works well, and the bright, 6.6-inch screen is a nice size for video chatting and reading articles.
+It also charges quickly – 50 percent in just 15 minutes (note: battery needs to be low to charge at that speed, as charging time slows as it progresses).

-Plus, The Moto G Power 5G is hearing-aid compatible and has solid speakers on the top and bottom of the phone to improve sound and clarity on calls.
-I also appreciate the flashlight feature, which can be helpful in a pinch!
+Plus, The Motorola Edge 2024 is hearing-aid compatible and has solid speakers on the top and bottom of the phone to improve sound and clarity on calls.
+I also appreciate the flashlight feature, which can be helpful in a pinch, particularly because you can turn on the flashlight by making a chopping motion while holding your phone.

 >> You Might Like: Best Smartphones for Seniors

-The one drawback of this phone is that like the Schok Flip, photo quality with the phone’s camera can be a bit fuzzy.
+The one drawback of this phone is that like the TCL Flip 2, photo quality with the phone’s camera can be a bit fuzzy.
 But it is capable of taking great photos outdoors in daylight.
-And the Night Mode feature does improve nighttime indoor photo quality.
+And the Night Mode feature (called Night Vision in some manuals) does improve nighttime indoor photo quality.

 Nationwide Coverage